How To Check If A Website Is Built On WordPress (7 Simple Methods)

 You can use online tools or manual checks, and you don’t need to install any software or register to any site to use them.

-7 Ways To Check If A Website Is Using WordPress
+7 Ways To Check If A site Is Using WordPress

-Below are seven simple methods to carry out.
+Below are seven simple methods to carry out to spot WordPress sites.

 Work through the list, and by the time you have completed the checks, you should know if it’s a WordPress website.